raspibolt/raspibolt/guide/bonus/bitcoin/dojo.md

 * Comment Auth47 (paynym) login option using `//` including "}" right below "paymentCodes" as shown below (4 lines).
 Dojo Maintanence Tool is not working properly if these values are empty and not commented!

-* If you want to set up Auth47 login option, please comment these lines anyway and uncomment them in later steps - Dojo would not start properly
+* If you want to set up Auth47 login option, please comment these lines anyway and uncomment them in [later steps](#use-auth47-paynym-login-for-dojo-maintanence-tool).
+Dojo would not start properly and Tor service is not set up yet

   ```
   // auth47: {